 If we are to come to reason well in our lives – come to reason and walk away with something resembling our truth – then we must establish the boundaries of our journey.
 I am not speaking of being so rigorous in our demarcation that we draw a detailed map of where we all should exactly go and how we all should exactly get there.
 No. I am saying that we must agree to calibrate a compass so that we all understand the directions we have available to us.
 Where you go from there is up to you.

-In the spirit of coordination, I have taken the 10 rules of philosophy, that came from American philosopher Louis Pojman, and I have expanded upon their meaning and related them to my experience of exploring practical philosophy for personal development.
+In the spirit of coordination, I have taken the 10 rules of philosophy, that came from American philosopher Louis Pojman, and I have expanded upon their meaning and related them to my experience of exploring practical philosophy for personal enrichment.
 These are flexible rules that beg to be bent, but they offer a starting point for our interrogation of the universe and the pursuit of philosophy as a practical way of life.

 Allow the spirit of wonder to flourish in your breast.

 Wonder is a perpetual state of childlike inquisitiveness and sustained amazement at the world.
-You must become that child – constantly curious of all the things you see and hear and feel and do – to properly do practical philosophy.
-You must not be satisfied with the answers that have already been told to you, but defiantly prying into the whys and hows and whats of your experience.
+You must become that child – constantly curious about all the things you see and hear and feel and do – to properly do practical philosophy.
+You must not be satisfied with the answers that have already been told to you, but defiantly prying into the whys and how’s and what’s of your experience.
 You must keep a sense of naïvety so that you might approach things as if you had never approached them before and you must investigate them as if you had never investigated them before.
 That is how you begin philosophy and maintaining that wonder is a means to never stopping philosophy.

 Doubt everything until the evidence convinces you of its truth.

 A suspension of judgment is a traveler’s gift.
-A gift for wanderers who are searching for the very deep things that they most want answers to.
+A gift for wanderers who are searching for the very deepest things that they most want answers to.
 It serves you on the road of life, as the freedom to doubt fuels the freedom to further explore and find your reasons.
 You will come across so many possible answers to the questions of living and a healthy dose of skepticism will help you pull the disguised weeds growing alongside the flowers.
 A hesitation to believe something leaves you open and vulnerable and never so entrenched in dogma that you might miss a deeper truth because you could not be bothered to see it.
-Doubt is not uncertainty, it is a healthy certainty that you can not be entirely certain about anything.
+Doubt is not uncertainty, it is a healthy certainty that you cannot be entirely certain about anything.
 Live in doubt until you have dug deep enough in an idea to hit the truth.

 Love the truth.